0.0

 • Service-based (any table): AskService.ask("your natural language query")

-4. LLM Magic: AsktiveRecord sends your query and the relevant schema context to the configured LLM.
+4. LLM Processing: AsktiveRecord sends your query and the relevant schema context to the configured LLM via the adapter.

 5. SQL Generation: The LLM returns a SQL query.

-7. Execution: The execute method intelligently runs the sanitized SQL.
+7. Execution: The execute method runs the sanitized SQL.
 If the query originated from a model (like User.ask), it uses User.find_by_sql.
-If it originated from a service class (like AskService.ask), it uses the general ActiveRecord::Base.connection to execute the query, returning an array of hashes for SELECT statements.
+If from a service class (like AskService.ask), it uses ActiveRecord::Base.connection.

 Configuration

-After installing the gem, you need to run the installer to generate the configuration file:
+After installing the gem, run the installer to generate the configuration file:

 $ bundle exec rails generate asktive_record:install